Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Coursera

-The Coursera.org affiliate marketing program provides an avenue for individuals and organizations to promote accessible online education while earning commissions through referrals to Coursera's diverse array of courses and programs.
+The Coursera.org affiliate marketing program provides an avenue for individuals and organizations to promote accessible online education while earning commissions through referrals to Coursera's diverse array of courses and programs;

 _Payment Threshold:_ $50,